Proxy Server: Definition and Use

 Good-Proxies.ru relies on an up-to-date set of verified judge resources.

-For day-to-day use it is more convenient to open the dedicated Proxy Judge List, where the same set is presented as a working table with status, speed, and one-click URL copy.
+For day-to-day work it is more convenient to open the separate Proxy Judge List page, where the same set is shown as a working table with status, speed, and quick URL copy.

 8.6.
 IP Addressing in Network Space